Grze-Jas/Inventory-Dashb./README.md

 ### Subroutine to Read iDocs and pass its contenst to anoother sub
 ### Array formula looking for set of digits at 1 time, and returning their positions

++ extensive cross-tab, 2-SAP-t-codes automation of Material, price, value formula determination
++ as in screenshots (sheet example + dashboard looks in general)

 Details below: